What is CE Marking?

 What can JR Consultants do?

-1. To carry out a gap analysis against of BS EN ISO 1090-2 :2008 to see exactly what you have in place at the moment and as to whether it satisfies the standard.
+- Carry out a gap analysis against BS EN ISO 1090-2 :2008 to see exactly what you have in place at the moment and as to whether it satisfies the standard.

-2. The raising and implementation of procedures as required by the standard.
+- Raise and implement procedures as required by the standard.

-3. The raising and implementation of any paperwork, should we find any areas of your work processes that do not satisfy what is required of BS EN ISO 1090.
+- Raise and implement any paperwork, should we find any areas of your work processes that do not satisfy what is required of BS EN ISO 1090.

-4. Instructing Management on of BS EN ISO 1090 and its implementation.
+- Instruct management on BS EN ISO 1090 and its implementation.